Bschuster3434/AAVE_Lesson/README.md

 ```
 DAI = $1000 DAI
-ETH = $850 (Debt)
+ETH = $825 (Debt)
 Debt to Collateral Ratio  = 82.5%
 ```

 Your loan is then subject to a liquidation, because your asset is no longer considered properly collateralized.
-At this point, any actor on the network can choose to liquidate your loan (specifically by calling [`liquidationCall`](https://docs.aave.com/developers/core-contracts/pool#liquidationcall)).
+At this point, any actor (now called a liquidator) on the network can choose to liquidate your loan (specifically by calling [`liquidationCall`](https://docs.aave.com/developers/core-contracts/pool#liquidationcall)).
 Let's say someone then decides to do this.
 Here's what happens:

-1. The actor will then repay 50% of the ETH borrow (\$825 * .5 = \$412.5).
+1. The liquidator will then repay 50% of the ETH borrow (\$825 * .5 = \$412.5).
 This 50% is defined by the [AAVE protocol](https://docs.aave.com/faq/liquidations).
 Once this 50% is repaid, that half of the debt is considered paid for and will no longer be considered your debt.
 2. In exchange for paying for 50% of the ETH, the liquidator can now claim 100% of what they repaid, plus a 5% Liquidation penalty (\$412.5 * 1.05 = \$433.13).
 This gets paid out of the $1,000 worth of DAI used as collateral and will be deducted from your funds.

 After this is all said and done, here is what you, the lender, are left with: